leonhar001/leonhar001/README.md

 - 👋 Hi, I’m @leonhar001

-- 👀 I’m interested in Java...
-- 🌱 I’m currently learning Java...ha
+- 🌱 I’m currently learning Java and Python...
-- 💞️ I’m looking to collaborate on JAVA...ok, that's enough.

 - 📫 How to reach me?
-In my LinkedIn (https://www.linkedin.com/in/leonardo-steffen-5083a7168/)
+LinkedIn (https://www.linkedin.com/in/leonardo-steffen-5083a7168/)

 <!---
 leonhar001/leonhar001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.